The Mountain View Association

 You may be interested in becoming a member of the Board of Directors, or you may know of someone who would be a valuable addition to the Board.
 Below you will find a link to a nomination form that you can use to nominate either yourself or someone else.
 Please give thoughtful consideration to this, as the MVA Board of Directors -- as well as the Association in its entirety -- always needs individuals who can work collaboratively for the benefit of us all.

-Apply to the Board of Directors, or Nominate a community member here!
+Apply to become a member of the Board of Directors, or Nominate a community member here!

 Thomas Munschauer -- President